jbcodeforce/shift_left_utils/docs/migration.md

 ```

-From there we can work manually on all those table using some of the LLM tool.
+From there we can work manually on all those tables using some of the LLM tool.

 ## 2 - Process a hierarchy from one single sink sql file